phayne/heat1d/matlab/README.md

 * `heat1dfun.h` - header file for `heat1dfun.h` containing function prototypes
 * `orbitfun.h` - header file for `orbitfun.c`

 In order to compile and run the code, you will need a [MATLAB-supported compiler](https://www.mathworks.com/support/compilers.html) installed on your system.
+There are freely available C-compilers for Windows, Mac OS-X, and Unix.
+Once the compiler is properly installed, you may need to [change MATLAB's default compiler](https://www.mathworks.com/help/matlab/matlab_external/changing-default-compiler.html) and other `mex` settings.

-Open MATLAB.
-From MATLAB's command line, locate the directory `mydir/` containing these files, and compile the program using:
+Next, open MATLAB.
+From MATLAB's command line, locate the directory `mydir/` containing these files, and compile the program using the following command:

 ```
 >> mex mydir/heat1d_mex.c
 Building with 'Xcode with Clang'.
 MEX completed successfully.
 ```
 This should generate a file called `heat1d_mex.mex---`, where `---` is a suffix indicating your operating system.
+The output above may change depending on your operating system and compiler settings.